gennyble/wikarden/home.md

 # Digital Garden

-A digital garden is a personal wiki, a home for your thoughts on the open web.
+A personal wiki.
+A home for my thoughts on the open web.
 It's an imperfect, experimental collection of notes, articles, and essays woven together into a net of knowledge and experience.
-You can read more about what a digital garden is {!here | garden-history}.
+You can read more about the concept of digital gardening {!here | garden-history}.

 [garden-history]: https://maggieappleton.com/garden-history

-*The garden is still being designed and built, so there is not much here yet.
-Inspiration is being taken from the {!XXIIVV wiki} for the style of this plot, but the backend is likely to be something entirely new.
-Read about the infrastructure behind this garden in the {meta}.
-Consider links to things contained in the garden to be ephemeral.
-Prefer to quote directly of paraphrase rather than linking.
-You could also link someone {home} and give them rough directions.
-Encourage exploration.*
+*The garden is still being designed and built- there is a lot {todo}- so there is not much here yet.
+The design and structure of this plot is a copy of the {!XXIIVV wiki} which I really do adore.
+I hope the design will diverge as this little place ages.
+You can read more about here, {here | meta}.*

 [XXIIVV wiki]: https://wiki.xxiivv.com/site/home.html

+Consider links to things in the garden to be ephemeral.
+Prefer to paraphrase (or quote directly) and link to {the garden's root | home}.
+Maybe provide some directions.
+Either way: encourage exploration.